Bifurcation control and universal unfolding for Hopf-zero singularities with leading solenoidal terms: Bifurcation analysis and finite determinacy

 \subsection{Finite determinacy}

 Finite determinacy or jet-sufficiency is one of the most important challenges in local bifurcation analysis of normal form singular systems.
 The question is if a finite jet, say \(k,\) of the normal form system has the same qualitative behavior as the original system and no information would be lost by only considering a \(k\)-jet of its normal form.
-In the affirmative case, we say that the system is \(k+1\)-determined.
+In the affirmative case, we say that the system is \(k\)-determined.
 In this section we are concerned about the roots of amplitude normal form system.
-The root bifurcations for a \(k\)-jet of normal form correspond to bifurcations of original system when \(k\)-jet sufficiency is proved.
+When \(k\)-jet sufficiency is proved, the root bifurcations for a \(k\)-jet of normal form correspond to bifurcations of original system.
 We use {\it contact-equivalence} in this section, that is, the most natural equivalence relation preserving local roots of smooth maps (germs); see \cite{GazorKazemi} and \cite[Page 166]{GolubitskyStewartBook}.

 Finitely determined results for Hopf-zero singularities of codimension two have been reported in the literature using \(C^0\)- and weak \(C^0\)-equivalences; \eg see \cite{TakensSingularities,DumortierSingularitiesR3}.
 We recall that the three-dimensional Hopf-zero singularity may demonstrate complex dynamical behaviors such as births/deaths of {\it invariant tori}, {\it phase locking}, {\it chaos}, {\it strange attractors}, {\it heteroclinic orbit breakdowns} and {\it \v{S}il'\'{n}ikov bifurcations} which may not be detected by singularity theory and/or normal form methods; see \cite{LangfHopfSteady,LangfTori,LangfHopfHyst,LangfCuspHopf}.
-In fact we merely address the bifurcation problem of equilibria and limit cycles.
-A rigorous approach may employ the Liapunov-Schmidt reduction and (equivariant) singularity theory; \eg see \cite{LangfHopfHyst}.
+In fact we merely address the bifurcation problem of equilibria, limit cycles and secondary Hopf bifurcations of invariant tori; also see \cite{LangfHopfHyst}.